tatjanakolhapure/gorgeous-online-shop/README.md

 creates an empty cart in the session.

 CartForm is used to add products to the cart or update them in the cart.
-It has a field quantity with select options from 1 to 10 and it has hidden field update.
-Its value is false by default but if form is used in the shopping cart to update items in the bag the update field value is changed to true in this case.
+It has a field quantity with select options from 1 to 10 and it has a hidden field update.
+Its value is false by default but if form is used in the shopping bag to update items in the bag the update field value is changed to true in this case.

 The function add in the cart.py file is used for changing items in the cart.
 It has several conditions.
 If the cart is empty, the function adds new product to the cart.
 If the cart is not empty, the function checks if this product is already in the cart and which size is in the cart.
 And then the function either updates size or quantity accordingly.
 It also checks if the quantity requested is available in stock.
-When changes are made the function save is called to save the cart.
+If changes were made the function save is called to save the cart.

 CartForm is used on the product page to add product item to the shopping bag.
-The quantity field is hidden to add one item by default to the cart.
-When user clicks on "add to bag" button the post request is made to the cart app view using ajax to add product item to the shopping bag.
+The quantity field is hidden so users can add only one item to the cart at a time.
+When user clicks on "add to bag" button a post request is made to the cart app view using ajax to add product item to the shopping bag.
 In case of success ajax shows the message that product was added to the bag mentioning product name and size.
 If product size is not available anymore (number of items for this size in shopping bag exceeds the amount in stock) ajax displays a message that this product in selected size is not available anymore.

 On shopping bag page the user can see items in the cart - product image, name, price, selected size and quantity.
 There are select menus for size and quantity so users can update values.
-If size is out of stock the option will be disabled so users won't be able to choose size which is not in stock.
+If size is out of stock the option will be disabled so users won't be able to choose a size which is not in stock.
 Ajax is used to update the shopping bag.
-When user selects a new size or new quantity, a button "update" and also link "cancel" appears.
+When user selects a new size or new quantity, the buttons "update" and "cancel" appear.
 If user clicks on "cancel" the buttons will disappear and the size and quantity values will change to initial ones.
-If user clicks on "save" the buttons will disappear, new values will be selected and prices will be updated in the cart.
+If user clicks on "update" the buttons will disappear, new values will be selected and prices will be updated in the cart.

 Class cart in cart.py has also functions to calculate subtotal, delivery and total price for the cart, as also to